Isaac Paredes Preview, Player Props: Rays vs. Angels

-Isaac Paredes -- .179 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Los Angeles Angels, with Tyler Anderson on the hill, on August 18 at 9:38 PM ET.
+Isaac Paredes, with a slugging percentage of .395 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Los Angeles Angels, with Chase Silseth on the hill, August 19 at 4:07 PM ET.

-He strung together three hits (going 3-for-5 with an RBI) in his most recent appearance against the Giants.
+In his most recent game, he went 1-for-4 with a double and an RBI against the Angels.

 Isaac Paredes Game Info & Props vs. the Angels